hapijs/crumb/README.md

 **It is highly discouraged to have a production servers `cors.origin` setting set to "[\*]" or "true" with Crumb as it will leak the crumb token to potentially malicious sites**

+##What the heck is a crumb though?
+A crumb is a unique electronic key which is shared between server and client, and which have a short life time.
+But how are these useful?
+Suppose, in my group chat module, upon page load i generate a crumb whose life time is 30 minutes (tunable).
+Why 30 minutes?
+Because, I assume my blog viewers to either engage into the group chat module or leave that specific blog post within 30 minutes.

+Now whenever a user writes a message, this crumb is passed back to the server side.
+If user writes a message before 30 minutes, this crumb will be validated and user shout submitted.
+(30 minutes should take care of 99.99% of the cases).
+In response, server api sends back the new crumb which should be sent back with the next ajax call.

+Now when a spammer try to simulate the ajax request using curl calls, he will not be able to succeed because of the absence of the crumb.
+But he can capture the crumb from the site and simulate the effect, right?
+YES he can, but we can take care of this by reducing the life time of the generated crumb.

 ## Plugin Options

 The following options are available when registering the plugin